wemake-services/meta/.gitlab/merge_request_templates/Default.md

 I have done ...

+- [ ] This commits targets only one specific issue
 - [ ] The commit message follows our guidelines
 - [ ] Tests for the changes have been added
 - [ ] Docs have been added or updated